AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/lock-or-unlock-a-group-timesheet-hour-preference.md

 For information about configuring a timesheet and hour preference for a group, see [Configure timesheet and hour preferences for a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/configure-timesheet-hour-preferences-group.md).

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Unlike other Lock/Unlock articles that start just like this one, we need the steps here.
+Unlike other Lock/Unlock articles that start just like this one, we need the steps here.
 In other areas, the lock/unlock step is part of the article about setting preferences or creating statuses.</p>
 -->

 >[!NOTE]